 - Feed them separately to prevent food-related aggression

 - Ignore all your pets when you first come home, so it doesn’t look like you’re giving preference to one over the other.

 - Have toys for each dog and supervise playtime with food-based toys (like Kongs)

 - Reward your dog for not showing jealousy towards the others in the home

-With dogs that are jealous of other humans, you can:
+With dogs that are jealous of other humans: